geohackweek/raster/_episodes/02-rasterconcepts.md

 In computer graphics, vector geometries are often rendered into raster images, effectively taking a snapshot of the geometry from a defined viewpoint.
-This makes it near-trivial for oour computer screens to display complicated graphics scenes, by reducing the complexity, detail and dimensionality down to a simple 2-D matrix.
+This makes it near-trivial for our computer screens to display complicated graphics scenes, by reducing the complexity, detail and dimensionality down to a simple 2-D matrix.